OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-30.md

 ## 2 Chronicles 30:10

-So the couriers passed from city to city through the country of Ephraim and Manasseh, and as far as Zebulun,
+So the couriers passed from city to city through the territory of Ephraim and Manasseh, and as far as Zebulun,
-but they laughed at them with scorn and mocked them.
+but they were met with ridicule and mockery.

 ## 2 Chronicles 30:11